networking101/microcorruption/README.md

 ## Embedded Security CTF

-This repositories contains my solutions for each exercise.
+This repository contains my solutions for each exercise.